-- In a pot, add 1 cup of shiitake soaking liquid, chicken stock, sliced shiitakes, woodear, bamboo, 2 tablespoons soy sauce and white pepper and bring to a boil.
+- In a pot over medium high heat, add 1 cup of shiitake soaking liquid, chicken stock, sliced shiitakes, woodear, bamboo, 2 tablespoons soy sauce and white pepper and bring to a boil.
 Taste and add salt as needed (I added about 1 teaspoon, but it will depend on how salty your chicken stock was).

 - Bring the soup to a boil and give the potato starch and water mixture a stir.
 Pour this into the soup, stirring immediately to disperse the mixture.

-- Add the marinated pork and tofu and when the hot and sour soup returns to a boil, hold the container with the egg at least 2 feet above the pot and then slowly drizzle the egg mixture into the boiling soup in a steady stream, while moving the container around so that the stream of egg keeps landing in a different part of the pot.
+- Add the marinated pork and tofu and when the hot and sour soup returns to a boil, hold the container with the egg at least 2 feet above the pot and then slowly drizzle the egg mixture into the boiling soup in a steady stream, while moving the container around so that the stream of egg keeps landing in a different part of the pot, forming thin egg ribbons.